timegrip/express-mcp-handler/README.md

 # express-mcp-handler

-A utility for integrating Model Context Protocol (MCP) into your Express applications with both stateful and stateless modes.
+A utility for integrating Model Context Protocol (MCP) into your Express applications.

 ## Features